 The motto of Patisserie Hidemi Sugino states that "You won't find our pastries anywhere else;" a brave promise in light of the hundreds of high-class, highly inventive patisseries scattered around Tokyo.
 It is, however, a statement the store lives up to, for it has garnered such a reputation that there is a queue before the store even opens.
 The patisserie specializes in mousse cakes, in a variety of flavors that are usually seasonal and the deceptively simple appearance of the pastries melt away to reveal layers of flavor within.
 This is a must-stop for any dessert lover; just be prepared to wait for your turn to try the unique confections.

 L'Effervescence is a wonderful restaurant by chef Shinobu Namae.
-Inspired by his mentors Michel Bras and Heston Blumenthal, Namae takes diners through a delightful gastronomic journey.
+The chef takes diners through a delightful gastronomic journey with his skillful creations in the kitchen.
 The twist is not only a blend of Japanese ingredients with French techniques but also the dramatic presentation of every dish.
-This establishment has a feel of exclusivity in not only its location which is a bit difficult to find, but even in its publicity.
-It is just the word-of-mouth praise of its patrons that has created a stir in the culinary map of Tokyo.
+This establishment has a feel of exclusivity is not only in its location, which is a bit difficult to find, but even in its publicity.
+It is just the word-of-mouth praise of its patrons that has created a stir on the culinary map of Tokyo.
 Truly a memorable dining experience that will remain etched in your mind for a long time.

 Le Bretagne is a popular chain of coffee and crepe houses; the one near Omotesando Station, known as the Breizh Cafe, is bright and modern and cheery, a perfect atmosphere in which to enjoy a coffee and a crepe filled with salt butter caramel.
 The crepes are either made from wheat flour or the traditional Brittany buckwheat; the latter having a chewier texture, familiar to the Japanese through soba noodles.
 The chef often invites crepe masters to Tokyo, such is his dedication to the craft.
 A tasty, unpretentious slice of countryside France in the middle of Tokyo.